allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 teaser: triolene.jpg
 ---

-## Lipid Series Part I -- Part I Lipid Metabolism Basics
+## Lipid Series Part I -- Lipid Metabolism Basics
-In this article I will briefly summarize fasting metrics and then expand in more detail on their postprandial measurement here.
-The *Lipid Series Part II* will contain an in-depth discussion of the Triglyceride-Glucose index.
+In this article I will briefly summarize lipid fasting metrics and then expand in more detail on their postprandial measurement.
+The follwup *Lipid Series Part II* will contain an in-depth discussion of the `Triglyceride-Glucose index.

 To better understand lipid, and more specifically, triglyceride metabolism, it is difficult to recommend a single review.
 There is of course the 4th edition of the fantastic book by *Prof. Keith N. Frayn* (of Oxford University) [^1], but that is not a short and simple update if that is what you need one.
 Perhaps a good enough introduction would be the book chapter “*Introduction to Lipids and Lipoproteins*” by Feingold and Grunfeld in the free Endotext [^2].
 If you are already there, another chapter provides further insight into triglyceride metabolism and the risks associated with elevation in both fasting and postprandial triglyceride levels: *“Risk of Fasting and Non-Fasting Hypertriglyceridemia in Coronary Vascular Disease and Pancreatitis*” [^3].